Pycord-Development/pycord/docs/api.rst

 .. function:: on_guild_stickers_update(guild, before, after)

-    Called when a :class:`Guild` updates its stickers.
+    Called when a :class:`Guild` adds or removes a sticker.

     This requires :attr:`Intents.emojis_and_stickers` to be enabled.